 The Summer We Got Free by Mia McKenzie

 The Summer We Got Free is the debut literary novel by award-winning writer Mia McKenzie.
-It is currently a finalist for the Lambda Literary Award.
+It is the WINNER of the 2013 Lambda Literary Award for Debut Fiction.

 At one time a wild young girl and a brilliant artist, Ava Delaney changes dramatically after a violent event that rocks her entire family.
 Once loved and respected in their community and in their church, the Delaney’s are ostracized by their neighbors, led by their church leader, and a seventeen-year feud ensues.
 Ava and her family are displaced from the community even as they continue to live within it, trapped inside their creaky, shadowy old house.
 When a mysterious woman arrives unexpectedly for a visit, her presence stirs up the past and ghosts and other restless things begin to emerge.
 At the same time, something is reignited in Ava: the indifferent woman she has become begins to give way to the wild girl, and the passionate artist, she used to be.
 But not without a struggle that threatens her life.